PaulHazelden/TheOtherPlace/README.md

 (that is, the 112th revision of the 11th major version).
 Along the way, there have been two major re-writes.

+The online article - which is still available - was 23,746 words long, including the footnotes.
+The latest draft of the book, now called 'Jesus and the Other Place', is 86,792 words and 345 pages when formatted as a A5 document.
+A lot of detail has been added, but the online article still provides the basic content.

 Almost all the feedback I have received has been concerning the structure of the book, rather than the actual content.
 And almost all the suggested changes said it would be better if *this* content was covered earlier.
 In essence, whatever I